Noetherian approximation of algebraic spaces and stacks

-\begin{proposition}[{\cite[Prop.~C.6]{thomason-trobaugh}}] Let $S$ be a quasi-compact algebraic stack and let $X=\varprojlim_{\lambda\in L} X_\lambda$ be a limit of finitely presented $S$-stacks.
-If $X\to S$ is affine (resp.\ quasi-affine), then there is an index $\alpha$ such that $X_\lambda\to S$ is affine (resp.\ quasi-affine) for every $\lambda\geq \alpha$. \end{proposition} \begin{proof} We will first show the proposition under the assumption that the morphisms $X_\lambda\to S$ have separated diagonals.
+\begin{proposition}[{\cite[Prop.~C.6]{thomason-trobaugh}}] Let $S$ be a quasi-compact algebraic stack and let $X=\varprojlim_{\lambda\in L} X_\lambda$ be a limit of finitely presented $S$-stacks with affine bonding maps.
+If $X\to S$ is affine (resp.\ quasi-affine), then there is an index $\alpha$ such that $X_\lambda\to S$ is affine (resp.\ quasi-affine) for every $\lambda\geq \alpha$. \end{proposition} \begin{proof} We will first show the proposition under the assumption that the morphisms $X_\lambda\to S$ have affine double diagonals (e.g., separated diagonals).